jokmahm/Bspline-structured-gtm/README.md

 If you use this code, please cite:

-**Mahmood Jokar, Sam Subbey, Talal Rahman, Insights into population dynamics of fish populations using growth transition matrices, submitted to \textit{Ecological Modeling}, 2025.**
+Mahmood Jokar, Sam Subbey, Talal Rahman, Insights into population dynamics of fish populations using growth transition matrices, submitted to xxx, 2025.

 ---